reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Building the Search Index
 We will create an index for the products in our inventory.
 We will use a sample dataset of fifty products to build our Index.
-The products are arranged as separate rows in a csv file.
+The products are arranged as separate rows in a CSV file.
 Each row has three attributes - id, name, and description.
-We want the index to be created during application start up.
-However index creation is a separate process in real environments.
+We want the index to be created during application startup.
+However, index creation is a separate process in real environments.
 We will read each row of the csv and add to product index.

 In the core Elasticsearch api, there are two ways of adding documents to an index - adding one document at a time or adding documents in bulk.
 The api for adding individual documents accept a document as parameter.